An Introduction to Python & Spyder¶

 Where to write Python code¶

-Remember from the Installation tutorial: Anaconda provided several programs on their home screen, including Jupyter Notebook, Spyder, and others.
-These programs allow you to write your own Python code.
-Just as there are various platforms for writing papers, like Microsoft Word, Google Docs, and LibreOffice, these programs offer different ways to write Python.
+Remember from the Installation tutorial: uv and Anaconda provide ways to manage your Python environment.
+Once you have an environment, you need a program to write your code in.
+Just as there are various platforms for writing papers, like Microsoft Word, Google Docs, and LibreOffice, there are various programs for writing Python (called IDEs).

 Our team prefers Spyder, and we highly recommend it to our users.
 We will use Spyder in this tutorial.